Growing blueberries in the home garden

 Test and monitor soil pH to stay ahead of this problem.
 Simple and inexpensive soil pH test kits are available online and at many garden centers.
 Or have your soil tested by the U of M Soil Testing Laboratory.

-- To maintain enough vigorous main stems to prevent overbearing
+- Maintain enough vigorous main stems to prevent overbearing.

 Fruit is produced on one-year-old wood.
 The largest berries are produced on the healthiest wood, so a good supply of strong, one-year-old wood is desirable.